-If a party withholds otherwise discoverable information on the ground of privilege, the withholding party generally should provide a log of the documents withheld.
-See Fed.
+If a party withholds otherwise discoverable information on the ground of privilege, Fed.
 R. Civ.
-P. 26(b)(5)(A) and Advisory Committee Comments to 1993 Amendments.
-Any privilege log should be detailed enough to enable other parties to assess the applicability of the privilege asserted, and should include: (1) the name and capacity of each individual from whom or to whom a document and any attachments were sent (including which persons are lawyers); (2) the date of the document and any attachments; (3) the type of document; (4) the Bates numbers of the documents, (5) the nature of the privilege asserted; and (6) a description of the subject matter in sufficient detail to determine if legal advice was sought or revealed, or if the document constitutes work product.
+P. 26(b)(5)(A) generally requires the withholding party to provide a log of the documents withheld.
+When a privilege log is rendered, its entries should be detailed enough to enable other parties to assess the applicability of the privilege asserted, and should include: (1) the name and capacity of each individual from whom or to whom a document and any attachments were sent (including which persons are lawyers); (2) the date of the document and any attachments; (3) the type of document; (4) the Bates numbers of the documents, (5) the nature of the privilege asserted; and (6) a description of the subject matter in sufficient detail to determine if legal advice was sought or revealed, or if the document constitutes work product.
 See RBS Citizens, N.A. v.
 Husain, 291 F.R.D.
 209, 218 (N.D.
-III.
+Ill.
 2013).